 - (a) With the exception of skates and sticks, all equipment worn by the goaltender must be constructed solely for the protection of the head or body, and must not include any garment or contrivance, which would give the goaltender any undue assistance in tending goal. - (b) Goaltenders are mandated to wear a HECC approved helmet designed for hockey goaltenders with the helmet strap properly fastened and a HECC approved Full-Face mask designed for hockey goaltenders.
 Throat Protection is highly recommended.
-HECC approval can only be confirmed when the HECC Sticker is properly affixed to the helmet of the goaltender. - (c) All axle opening on the wheels must contain an axle and a wheel, to include the spot where a strap would be properly fastened through the chassis.
-It is recommended that you use a smaller wheel in that opening to allow both a wheel to be properly installed as well as allow the strap to be correctly used in your skate. - (d) The use of an external apparatus shall not be allowed unless it constructed for the protection of the head or body.
-In addition, no substance can be applied to any goaltender equipment at anytime. - (e) The use of a Cateye cage is permitted.
+HECC approval can only be confirmed when the HECC Sticker is properly affixed to the helmet of the goaltender. - (c) The use of an external apparatus shall not be allowed unless it constructed for the protection of the head or body.
+In addition, no substance can be applied to any goaltender equipment at anytime. - (d) The use of a Cateye cage is permitted.
 FRHL highly recommends that goaltenders use a straight bar cage as it provides more protection to the goaltender.